Drummond Township, Michigan: Border on the Great Lakes

 British and American negotiators to the 1814 Treaty of Ghent ended the War of 1812 by offering no territorial concessions to either side, but returned to those boundaries set by the Treaty of Paris of 1783.
 To resolve territorial claims that had precipitated the war, negotiators at Ghent established a process whereby commissioners would survey the boundary to determine the borders envisioned in the original treaty.

 Beginning in August 1820, two teams of surveyors, including British explorer and cartographer David Thompson, mapped the area of St. Joseph Island, Drummond Island, and Lesser and Greater Manitou Islands (today Cockburn and Manitoulin islands).
 Mapping this corner of Lake Huron was a challenge given that little was known about the shores and depths of the channels between the islands.
 The agent for the United States survey team, Major Joseph Delafield, complained, "No map that I have seen has any truth as it respects the position of Drummond's or the other islands about St. Marys.
 We entered this bay without a pilot, but are told we cannot proceed up river without one."

 Based on the surveys taken in the summers of 1820 and 1821, and guided by the commission's two principles that the boundary would not divide islands and that the number of islands would be apportioned equally between the two countries, in November and December 1821, commissioners agreed to grant St. Joseph Island and Cockburn Island to Canada and Drummond Island, which lies between them, to the United States.

 Geography

 According to the US Census Bureau, the township has a total area of 644.9 km2, of which 333.9 km2 is land and 311.0 km2, or 48.23%, is water.
 The island is dominated by forest, with cliffs on the eastern side, which are part of the Niagara Escarpment.

 Most of the island, approximately 2/3, is state land owned by the state of Michigan.
 The island hosts a rare environment known as alvar, a grassy limestone plain found only in a few places worldwide.
+Drummond Island is the largest island in the Manitoulin Island chain to be part of the United States.

 Drummond Township is one of only seven municipalities in the state of Michigan to consist entirely of islands, including Grosse Ile Township, St. James Township, Bois Blanc Township, Mackinac Island, Peaine Township, and Sugar Island Township.